tartley/gloopy/docs/intro.rst

 Gloopy provides the following services:

 * Creation and manipulation of 3D, flat-surfaced, polyhedra, using the `Shape` class.
-* Factory functions to produce particular shapes, such as `Cube` or `Isocosahedron`.
+* Factory functions to produce particular shapes, such as `Cube` or `Icososahedron`.
 * Some basic algorithms to modify existing shapes, such as by subdividing or extruding their surfaces.
 * Conversion of shapes into `Glyphs`, OpenGL vertex arrays stored in VBOs.
 * A simple `Renderer` renders an iterable of glyphs, each with its own position and orientation.
 * A `Camera` class that can be positioned, oriented, or told to look at a particular item or position.

 Dependencies